 The Apex for Youth staff consists of skilled, experienced and caring administrators and educators who come from diverse backgrounds and speak multiple languages.

-Prior to joining Apex for Youth, Michael, a native New Yorker, served as the Director of Development at the Committee of 100, an organization of Chinese American leaders that addresses issues concerning Asian Americans and U.S.-China Relations.
+Prior to joining Apex, Michael, a native New Yorker, served as the Director of Development at the Committee of 100, an organization of Chinese American leaders that addresses issues concerning Asian Americans and U.S.-China Relations.
 In this role, Michael was responsible for executing the Committee’s fundraising strategies and cultivating relationships with the organization’s members and supporters.
 Michael received an M.S. in Fundraising and Philanthropy from New York University and a B.A. from the University of Pennsylvania in East Asian Studies.
-He has also led the University of Pennsylvania Asian Alumni Network (UPAAN) in New York City since 2006 and teaches martial arts and lion dance at Norman Chin’s Southern Praying Mantis Kung Fu School in Chinatown.
-He and his wife Grace Lee reside in Brooklyn, NY.
+He teaches martial arts and lion dance at Norman Chin’s Southern Praying Mantis Kung Fu School in Chinatown and is a member of the Chinatown Rotary Club.
+He, his wife, Grace, and two sons Connor and Maxwell reside in Brooklyn, NY.

 Jiyoon Mary Chung